-The managing of your own dental practice means much, much more than ensuring that your patients receive quality oral health care.
-To provide the very best in care you need to optimize the business side of the practice and ensure that it’s operating as smoothly and efficiently as possible.
-That’s easier said than done, of course, but that doesn’t mean you shouldn’t begin taking steps to do exactly that even if nothing more than getting you a bit closer your ultimate goals.
+Managing your own dental practice goes way beyond merely ensuring that your patients receive quality oral health care.
+Enable the very best care you can provide by optimizing the business side of your practice and ensure that it’s operating as smoothly and efficiently as possible.
+We know that can be easier said than done, but that doesn’t mean it can’t be done or that you shouldn’t start the process as soon as possible.
+At the very least you will be a few steps closer to achieving your goals.

-It seems simple right, but you’d be surprised how many providers spend time on non-revenue generating activities.
-Achieving your financial goals is an obvious need for your practice so the most likely step toward this goal is spending the most time with patients as possible.
-So much time, in fact, that it should take up nearly all the hours you have in a week.
+It may be an obvious answer, but you’d be surprised by how many providers spend excess amounts of time on non-revenue generating activities.
+Achieving financial goals is a core component of your practice, so the most practical step toward this goal is to spend as much time with patients as you can.
+So much time, in fact, that it should be how you spend nearly your entire week.
 Some suggest that each dentist in practice spend at least 37 hours a week on direct patient care (or about 93 percent of your time).
 How does your patient-facing time stack up?

-Using a comprehensive and flexible scheduling system can help you move as many patients through your practice as possible and that can help you meet your patient face-to-face goals.
-Additionally, utilize the scheduling system to make sure you have no gaps and to measure user traffic through the practice.
-Automate the process for reminders which can increase your productivity and daily patient flow.
-Active management of the schedule should translate into more income and possibly some new patients.
+Comprehensive and flexible schedule systems can help you move as many patients through your practice as possible.
+Meet your face-to-face goals and ensure you aren’t facing gaps in user traffic.
+By automating the process for reminders, you can increase productivity and daily patient flow.
+Active management of your schedules should translate into more income and the potential for new patients.

-While you might be fearful of online review portals, in today’s world of online everything, you need to at least have a published profile on a site like Yelp.
-If you don’t already, create a profile there now and follow this up by encouraging your long-term patients to recommend your services.
-Securing positive online reviews can serve as a tool to help you recruit new patients.
+While online review portals can be daunting, in today’s digital economy, everything is online.
+You need to have a published profile on a site like Yelp or Google – at the very least.
+If you don’t already have a profile, create one now and encourage your long-term patients to take a minute to recommend your services.
+Securing positive online reviews can serve as a tool to recruit new patients.
 These reviews can help you open a dialogue between your practice and patients and maintain patient flow.